bitfighter/bitfighter/exe/README.txt

         browser when searching for servers.
 -maxplayers [number] sets the maximum number of players allowed
         on the server
--serverpassword [password] sets the password for access to the server.
+-password [password] sets the password for access to the server.
 -adminpassword [password] sets the administrator password for the server.
 -levelchangepassword [password] sets the password that allows players to change levels on server.
 -joystick [joystickType] enables dual analog control pad.
 The